Skip to content

 Israel

-An Iranian missile struck the Bazan oil refinery in Haifa, Israel, which produces half of Israel's domestic fuel.
-Power was briefly disrupted.
-The IDF stated damage was not significant.
+An Iranian missile struck the Bazan oil refinery in Haifa on 19 March, briefly disrupting power at the facility that produces half of Israel's domestic fuel.
+The IDF called damage not significant.

 Of 167 initially reported killed in the Minab school strike, only 58 have been identified — 48 of them children.
 The gap between the toll and the names persists.